-10.8 MCUF diagnostics (monitoring the coupling update frequency).
+11.7 MCUF diagnostics (monitoring the coupling update frequency).

 \ Purpose of these diagnostics.
-They diagnose a variable based on $\log \Pi_s$ in order to know if, in a coupling file for ALADIN, there is a risk to miss some important features due to a too large time interval of coupling.
+They diagnose a variable based on $\log \Pi_s$ in order to know if, in a coupling file for LAM models, there is a risk to miss some important features due to a too large time interval of coupling.

-The MCUF diagnostics are currently available in the configuration 1 of ARPEGE and ALADIN (they can be used for both hydrostatic and non-hydrostatic models).
+The MCUF diagnostics are currently available in configuration 1 (they can be used for both hydrostatic and non-hydrostatic models).